discourse/discourse/docs/INSTALL-cloud.md

 <img src="https://www.discourse.org/images/install/14/browser-logged-in-first-admin.png?v=1">

-You should see Staff topics and the Admin Quick Start Guide.
-It contains the next steps for further configuring and customizing your Discourse install.
-Read it closely.
+You should see Staff topics and **READ ME FIRST: Admin Quick Start Guide**.
+This guide contains the next steps for further configuring and customizing your Discourse install as an administrator.
+Read it closely!

 (If you are still unable to register a new admin account via email, see [Create Admin Account from Console](https://meta.discourse.org/t/create-admin-account-from-console/17274), but please note that *you will have a broken site* unless you get email working on your instance.)